MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 ### JSON Web Tokens

 A JSON Web Token, JWT, is an open standard that is widely used to securely share authentication information (claims) between a client and a server.
-The standard is defined in the RFC7519 spec developed by the Internet Engineering Taskforce (IETF).
+The standard is defined in the RFC7519 specification developed by the Internet Engineering Taskforce (IETF).
 JWTs are signed using cryptography algorithms in order to provide the assurance of integrity by providing a means to detect post creation modification.
 In addition, JWTs can also be encrypted in order to prevent unauthorized access.

 ### Cognito JWTs